localhost/NinjaTracker/readme.txt

 1. Introduction

-NinjaTracker V2.0 is still a somewhat minimal music editor.
+NinjaTracker V2.x is still a somewhat minimal music editor.
 Main differences to previous versions are general purpose commands (or instruments), two-column tables and a slide function that knows to stop at the target pitch.

-NinjaTracker is freeware; customization is allowed and recommended.
+Customization is allowed and encouraged!

 www: http://covertbitops.c64.org
 email: loorni@gmail.com